chevah/geck/content/work.rst

 The process of writing should encourage you to slow down, organize and clarify your thoughts before sharing them with someone else.

-When things get to complicated, don't hesitate to switch to voice chat.
+When things get too complicated, don't hesitate to switch to voice chat.
 After a voice chat don't forget to document what was discussed by updating a document, sending a follow up email, updating a ticket or creating new tickets with new up tasks.